tamucc-comp-bio/how_to/howto_dvc.md

 Once your repo is cloned, then follow these general instructions to properly track your progress and push the changes to both GitHub and the `dvc` storage server.
 > NOTE!
-> If you create a new dir with large files that needs to be tracked by DVC, follow the instructions above
+> If you create a new dir with large files that needs to be tracked by DVC, follow the instructions above, starting with step III.

 <details><summary>IX.
 Tracking Edits to Repo w/ DVC & GIT</summary>
 <p>